GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/field-default-value/docs/modules/field-default-value/en.md

 # Field Default Value

-`@default` directive, to set a value to null or empty fields
+Set a field to some default value (whenever it is `null` or empty).

 ## Description